open-mmlab/Amphion/egs/metrics/README.md

-## 4. Additional Troubleshooting Info
+## Troubleshooting
 ### FAD (Using Offline Models)
 If your system is unable to access huggingface.co from the command line, you might run into an error like "OSError: Can't load tokenizer for ...".
 To work around this, follow these steps to use local models:

-1. Download the `bert-base-uncased`, `roberta-base`, and `facebook/bart-base` models from `huggingface.co`.
+1. Download the [bert-base-uncased](https://huggingface.co/bert-base-uncased), [roberta-base](https://huggingface.co/roberta-base), and [facebook/bart-base](https://huggingface.co/facebook/bart-base) models from `huggingface.co`.
 Ensure that the models are complete and uncorrupted.
 Place these directories within `Amphion/pretrained`.
 2. Inside the `Amphion/pretrained` directory, create a bash script with the content outlined below.
 This script will automatically update the tokenizer paths used by your system:
   ```bash
   #!/bin/bash